vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 ```
 SW(config-if)# channel-group *number* mode {desirable | auto | active | passive | on}
 ```
-Configures an Giao diện to be PART of an EtherChannel
+Configures an Interface to be PART of an EtherChannel
 ```
 SW# show etherchannel summary
 ```